Menu ≡

 New Jersey

-New Jersey’s state-administered retirement plan program, The New Jersey Secure Choice Savings Program, established in 2019, will be a Roth Individual Retirement Account (IRA) and funded through payroll deductions once implemented.
+New Jersey’s state-administered retirement plan program, The New Jersey Secure Choice Savings Program, will be a Roth Individual Retirement Account (IRA) and funded through payroll deductions once implemented.
+NJ Secure Choice applies to for-profit and non-profit employers in the public sector who have 25 or more employees, been in business for at least two years, and not offered a qualified retirement savings program in the past two years.
 Companies, who do not want to participate in New Jersey’s program can choose from a variety of alternate qualified plans.

 These qualified plans include, but are not limited to: